valkdigital/ui-kit/README.md

 ## Example

-You can see an extensive documented web preview of the component library at https://valkdigital.github.io/ui-kit or by running `yarn && yarn storybook` in the example directory.
+You can see an extensive documented web preview of the component library at https://valkdigital.github.io/ui-kit or by running `yarn storybook`.
 With the use of storybook you'll be able to see each component with the following topics:

 - Preview
 - Props overview
-- Additional information regarding the behavior of the component (optional)
+- Additional information regarding the behavior of the component

 To preview the UI-kit components on iOS and Android you can run:

 - iOS:

-  `yarn ios`
+  `yarn run-ios`

 - Android:

-  `yarn android`
+  `yarn run-android`